slatex/stexls/README.md

 4. Import statements are only local to the module they are in.
 But there are some imports that should be local to {omdoc} and {definition} environments.
 These environments are not tracked, which is why there are some false positives like: `LinkWarning - Multiple imports of module "peano-axioms/MODULE", first imported in line 28, column 6.`
 5. Noverbs are tracked but not handled yet.
+6. Some argument given over the cli are bound to the cache.
+To change them you have to delete the cache.